1 min read

 Academic thoughts: In the classic text Bowling Alone, Robert Putnam argues that a decline in community erodes social capital, creating the breeding ground for extremism and discontent.
 If we don't get careful, we live in echo chambers that make us bitter and prone to demonising others.

-The good news: The most impactful way to tackle your inadvertent self orientation is low-risk connection.
+The good news: The most impactful way to tackle your inadvertent self-orientation is through low-risk connections.
 Call a friend.
 Have a coffee with someone.
-Dial into the challenges of someone else, just for a while, and put your own concerns into perspective.
+Dial into someone else's challenges, just for a while, and put your concerns into perspective.

 Til next week.